Covid Self Reporting Form

 What is a Concussion?

 Centers for Disease Control and Prevention (CDC) - “A concussion is a type of traumatic brain injury, or TBI, caused by a bump, blow, or jolt to the head that can change the way your brain normally works.
-Concussions can also occur from a blow to the body that causes the head to move rapidly back and forth.” -CDC, Heads Up: Concussion
+Concussions can also occur from a blow to the body that causes the head to move rapidly back and forth.” -

-Even a “ding,” “getting your bell rung,” or what seems to be mild bump or blow to the head can be serious” -CDC, Heads Up: Concussion Fact Sheet for Coaches - Signs and Symptoms of a Concussion: Overview
+Even a “ding,” “getting your bell rung,” or what seems to be mild bump or blow to the head can be serious” -CDC, - Signs and Symptoms of a Concussion: Overview

 A concussion should be suspected if any one or more of the following signs or symptoms are present, or if the coach/evaluator is unsure, following an impact or suspected impact as described in the CDC definition above.